BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Methodology

 Let $x_i = (t_1, t_2, \ldots, t_L)$ be a tokenized text sequence. $t_i$ denotes the $i$-th token and $L$ is the length of the token sequence.
 Each token $t_i$ is mapped to an embedding $\boldsymbol{e}_i \in \mathbb{R}^{d}$ through an embedding matrix $\boldsymbol{E}$, where $d$ is the dimension of token embedding:

 Instead of directly modifying token embeddings, we introduce an AGA module that reshapes attention distributions at the pre-softmax logit level.
+It's a lightweight module that improves how the model focuses on tokens using grammar rules.
 For each token $t_i$, we assign a token-level attribute vector $\boldsymbol{p}_i \in \{0,1\}^{D_{pos}}$ by using part-of-speech (POS) categories, where $D_{pos}$ is the number of POS tags.
 In our POS tag set, we set $D_{pos}=5$, including \textsc{VERB/AUX}, \textsc{NOUN}, \textsc{ADJ}, \textsc{ADV}, and \textsc{OTHER}.
-This representation provides an interpretable, low-dimensional basis for conditioning attention geometry, where attention geometry denotes the structural properties of attention distributions across tokens, beyond individual attention weights.
+This representation provides an interpretable, low-dimensional basis for conditioning attention geometry, where attention geometry denotes the structural pattern of attention distributions across tokens, beyond individual attention weights.

 Then, the Transformer encoder projects token embeddings $\boldsymbol{E}(x_i)$ into queries, keys, and values as in the standard self-attention.
 For each attention head $h$, AGA computes token-conditioned logit offsets $\boldsymbol{\Delta}$ of query and key via lightweight multilayer perceptrons (MLPs):